What Are Heat Maps and How to Use Them

 1. Where to place ads

-Heat maps help analyze a website's visibility, so if you want to increase the revenue coming in from advertising or affiliate program referrals, you should choose the best place on the web.
+Heat maps help analyse a website's visibility, so if you want to increase the revenue coming in from advertising or affiliate program referrals, you should choose the best place on the web.

 2. Analyze web conversions